Summary of the Eleanor Foundation (“EF”)

 - The structure of the Foundation, whereby all governance and administration costs are covered externally, means that 100% of funds raised are applied to projects.

-- EF Tanzania (“EFT”) is a company limited by guarantee registered in Tanzania.
-There are three directors: Allister Carey is chairman, Ray Naluyaga, Sospeter Rwegoshora and Dennis Mazali.
+- EF Tanzania (“EFT”) was established in Tanzania in 2016.
+There are five directors: Allister Carey (chairman), Ray Naluyaga, Sospeter Rwegoshora, Patrick Ogier and Shaban Ntarambe.
 The directors provide their services in a voluntary capacity and are unpaid.

 - EFT has two employees who work from our office in Biharamulo.
 The manager is Godfrey Gahanga and he is assisted by Rehema Rutta.
 Godfrey Gahanga’s credentials include: Degree: Bachelor of Community Development, Tumaini University, Iringa University College 2010-2013; Research Study: Challenges facing safe and clean water supply in rural areas, case study Iringa Rural District 2012-2013; Course on sustainable agricultural practice delivered by ECHO in Arusha 2015.
 He previously worked for Tumaini Fund, Chato (Sept 2013 – April 2016) where his principal duties included community mobilisation on water, sanitation and hygiene programmes in several villages as well as planning and budgeting of different projects.